JNavith/tailwindcss-theme-variants/README.md

 </tbody>
 </table>

-💡 If you're using `fallback: true`, now would be a good time to try out `fallback: "compact"` to reduce generated CSS size without needing to make any other changes.
-Because using both selectors and media queries to activate themes results in *a ton* of CSS, the benefits of `compact`ing it are great now!
-If you encounter any problems, then you should [create an issue](https://github.com/JakeNavith/tailwindcss-theme-variants/issues) and switch back to `true` until it's resolved.

 ## Call the plugin more than once to separate unrelated themes
 The list of themes passed to one call of this plugin are intended to be *mutually exclusive*.
 So, if you have unrelated themes, like a set for motion, and another for light/dark, it doesn't make sense to stuff them all into the same plugin call.
 Instead, spread them out into two configs to be controlled independently:
 ```js